Kerbas-ad-astra/CommNet-Relays/README.md

 * 2016 06 26 (1.3.1): Expression expansion
 	* Refactored targetbody expressions to reduce calculations-per-frame when contracts are generated.
 	* Compatible through KSP 1.1.3.
+* 2016 08 XX (1.4): Mission Control
+	* Changes to support Contract Configurator's 1.15.3 update.
+		* Because this depends on variables introduced in CC 1.15.3, **this and later versions are no longer compatible with KSP 1.0.0-2.**
+	* Contracts broken out into individual cfg files (I got tired of scrolling all over the place when editing...)
+		* Because of the level of time and effort I've sunk into this project, not to mention its length, I'm changing the license to the GPL v3 (or later).

 ##Roadmap